 A study of the development of American political ideas, institutions and practices from colonial precedents to contemporary problems.
 Emphasizes the origin, character, and evolution of the American constitution and the court decisions which interpret it.
-Not offered 1963-'64.

-316. American Constitutional History

-A continuation of History 315.
-Not offered 1963-'64.
+316. American Constitutional History A continuation of History 315.